US ordered TSMC to halt shipments to China of chips used in AI applications

-NEW YORK: The US ordered chipmaker TSMC to halt shipments of advanced chips to Chinese customers that are often used in artificial intelligence applications starting on Monday (Nov 11), according to a person familiar with the matter.
+NEW YORK: The US ordered chipmaker TSMC from Monday (Nov 11) to halt shipments of advanced chips to Chinese customers that are often used in artificial intelligence applications, according to a person familiar with the matter.

 The Department of Commerce sent a letter to TSMC imposing export restrictions on certain sophisticated chips, of 7 nanometer or more advanced designs, destined for China that power AI accelerator and graphics processing units (GPU), the person said.